EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/containers.md

 !!!
 Note

-    If a container is run using Apptainer, then any files on the back-end are available within the container.
+    If a container is run using **Apptainer**, then your home directory is also mounted within the container at the same path as your home directory on the back-end.
+Any directories and files you create within your home directory within the container will be available in your home directory on the back-end, and vice-versa.

 !!!
 Warning

-    If a container is run using Podman, then **only** files within these mounted directories are available within the container, **only** files created within these directories will be persisted when the container is deleted, and, any files created outside of these directories within the container will be **deleted** when the container is deleted.
+    If a container is run using Podman, then **only** files within any mounted directories are available within the container, **only** files created within these directories will available in the directories corresponding to the mounted directories on the back-end, and any files created outside of these directories within the container will be **deleted** when the container is deleted.

 You can interact with your project's `/safe_data` subdirectory on the back-end, by logging into the back-end, see [Log into back-ends](ssh.md).